OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 ## Shaping up Octopus Engineering

-Octopus has grown considerably over the last few years, as we have gone from 10 Australians in 2015 to almost 100 in 2020 across the world as we’ve brought a European and a US team on-board.
+Octopus has grown considerably over the last few years, as we have gone from 10 Australians in 2015 to almost 100 in 2020 across the world as we've brought a European and a US team on-board.
 This growth was not without its problems.

 As our engineering team grew, we expected that our output and new features would increase along with the team.
-The reality was that as we added engineers and released more complex features it was actually the opposite of what we expected.
+The reality was that as we added engineers and released more complex features, it was the opposite of what we expected.

-We are not the first technology company to experience these problems and they have been observed at Facebook, Google, Twitter, and many other large Technical companies.
+We are not the first technology company to experience these problems, and they have been observed at Facebook, Google, Twitter, and many other large Technical companies.
 As teams and the complexity of features grow over time, the output slowed down.

-In the middle of 2019, not long after we released Spaces we started looking at and adopting the [Basecamp Shape-Up](https://basecamp.com/shapeup) model, and this helped give us more focussed development time, removing interruptions, giving us more time to scope features upfront, and increasing our feature releases considerably.
+In the middle of 2019, not long after we released Spaces, we started looking at and adopting the [Basecamp Shape-Up](https://basecamp.com/shapeup) model, and this helped give us more focussed development time, removing interruptions, giving us more time to scope features upfront, and increasing our feature releases considerably.

-In this webinar, join our product, engineering, and customer advisory leads as they discuss the problems we experienced, what we did to overcome them, and how development and releases are managed at Octopus Deploy.
+In this webinar, join our product, engineering, and customer advisory leads.
+They discuss the problems we experienced, what we did to overcome them, and how development and releases are managed at Octopus Deploy.

 What we covered: